De La Rue: Security printing and papermaking

+Corporate affairs

+The company's board is chaired by Clive Wiley.
+Its non-executive board members are Nick Bray, Mark Hoad and Brian Small.

 Past products

 Playing cards

-In 1843, De La Rue established its first overseas trade, as De La Rue's brother Paul travelled to Russia to advise on the making of playing cards.
-Thomas de la Rue's designs for playing cards are the basis for the modern standard design.
+In 1843, De La Rue's designs for playing cards are the basis for the modern standard design.
 The playing card business was sold to John Waddington in 1969.

 Postage stamps

 The company has also printed postage stamps for the United Kingdom and some of its colonies, for Italy and for the Confederate States of America.
-Some famous stamps such as the Cape of Good Hope triangulars were printed by De La Rue & Co. after Perkins Bacon fell out of favour with the postal authorities of the time.
-The first 50 years of postage stamp production were chronicled in John Easton's The De La Rue History of British and Foreign Postage Stamps 1855–1901 (Faber & Faber, London, 1958).
+The Cape of Good Hope triangulars were also printed by De La Rue & Co.

 Writing instruments

-De La Rue claims to have developed the first practical fountain pen in 1881 and was a leading manufacturer of fountain pens in Britain.
+De La Rue developed the first practical fountain pen in 1881.
 Products were marketed under the "Onoto" brand.
 Production of fountain pens by De La Rue ceased in Britain in 1958 but continued for a few more years in Australia.

 Board games

 During the 1930s De La Rue created a number of board games.
 These included a cricket game, Stumpz, which was produced in a number of different editions, and Round The Horn, a game which re-created the then annual race of grain-laden, square-rigged sailing cargo ships from Australia to London.

-The games consisted of high quality components and used playing cards as part of the component set.
+Christmas cards

+During the First World War, De La Rue made the Christmas Card included in the Princess Mary Christmas gift box.